 There are different pathways which can induce cellular senescence.
 Cellular senescence secondary to telomere attrition and DNA damage as a result of multiple cell divisions is known as “Replicative senescence”.
 Cellular senescence has been incriminated in a number of disorders.

 The concept of cellular senescence has deep far-reaching clinical consequences.
-It opens avenues for therapeutic manipulations such as telomerase therapy, apoptosis-inducing pharmacotherapy, stem cell therapy and immune system modulation.
+It opens avenues for therapeutic manipulations such as telomerase therapy, apoptosis-inducing pharmacotherapy, stem cell therapy, and immune system modulation.
 Adult stem cells preservation is crucial for the maintenance of tissue homeostasis; especially as the cell grows older.
-Aging is associated with an attrition of stem cells.
+Aging is associated with the attrition of stem cells.
 This is known as stem cell exhaustion.